docker-archive/classicswarm/docs/plan-for-production.md

 <!-- NIGEL: This reads like an explanation of specific scheduling strategies rather than guidance on which strategy to pick for production or with consideration of a production architecture choice.
 For example, is spread a problem in a multiple clouds or random not good for XXX type application for YYY reason?

-Or perhaps there is nothing to consider when it comes to scheduling strategy and network / HA architecture, application, os choice etc. that good?
+Or perhaps there is nothing to consider when it comes to scheduling strategy and network / HA architecture, application, OS choice, etc. that good?

 -->